 If your fee status is unclear from the details that you have provided on your application form, we may contact you to request further information.

-For full information about the range of tuition fees please email Hithendra Cheetirala, our International Business Manager. email@example.com
+For full information about the range of tuition fees please email Hithendra Cheetirala, our Director of Student Recruitment. email@example.com

 Information about Scholarships